pythonai170624/pages/A12b-randomf-multi.md

 This is conceptually similar to a **One-vs-Rest** strategy, but implemented implicitly within the forest.
 Each tree votes once, and the class receiving the most votes is chosen as the final prediction

-There is no use of Softmax — probabilities are derived by counting votes and normalizing
+There is no use of Softmax — probabilities are derived by counting votes and normalizing (dividing the number of votes for each class by the total number of trees, so that the results become proper probabilities)

 ## סיכום קצר